 A verb can often connect the subject of the sentence to a describing word.
 This type of verb is called a linking verb because it links the subject to a describing word.
-In the following sentences, the words underlined twice are linking verbs.
+In the following sentences, the linking verbs are in italics.

 The coat was old and dirty.

 The clock seemed broken.